Anello-Photonics/ANELLO_ROS_Driver/readme.md

     <arg name="anello_uart_config_port" default="AUTO"/>
 ```

+### Ethernet Communications

-#### Setting up ethernet communication
+To set up ethernet communications:

 1. Ensure that the ```anello_com_type``` arg is set to ```ETH```.
-2. Set the IP address of the Anello device in the ```anello_remote_ip``` arg.
+2. Set the IP address of the ANELLO device in the ```anello_remote_ip``` arg.
-3. Ensure that the IP address of the system running the ROS driver is set in the Anello device corretly under the "Computer IP" configuration.
+3. Ensure that the IP address of the system running the ROS driver is set in the ANELLO unit's "Computer IP" configuration.
-4. Set the ports for data, config, and odometer in the launch file.
-Make sure this matches the configuration in the Anello device configuration.
+4. Set the data port, config port, and odometer port in the launch file.
+Ensure these match the ANELLO unit configuration.

 Launch file sample: